 The financial statements of jointly controlled companies were included in these consolidated financial statements by the proportional consolidation method, as of the date on which the joint control is acquired.
 According to this method, these companies' assets, liabilities, income and costs were included in the annexed consolidated financial statements, item by item, in the proportion of the control assigned to the group.
 The Group acknowledges his share of losses and gains on assets sold to the jointly controlled companies payable to other investors.
-The Group doesn't acknowledge his share of losses and gains on assets sold to the jointly controlled companies payable to other investors.
-The Group doesn't indicates a liquid asset reduction or impairment.
+The Group doesn't acknowledge his share of losses and gains on assets sold to the jointly controlled companies payable to the Group until these assets are sold outside the Group.
+However a lost in these transactions is immediately recognise if it indicates a liquid asset reduction or impairment.
 Transactions, balances and dividends paid among group companies and jointly controlled companies are eliminated in the proportion of the control assigned to the group.
 The excess acquisition cost compared with the fair value of the identifiable assets and liabilities on the acquisition date of a jointly controlled company is recognised as a consolidation difference.